indreshvishwakarma/quantum_computing/README.md

-# Learing Qiskit Implemetations of Quantum Computing Alogs
+# Learing Qiskit
+Implemetations of Quantum Computing Alogs in Qiskit